Updated: 10 April 2023

-The LOC is planning to organize a welcoming party (April 3), a gala dinner (April 5), and post-conference field trips (one-day on April 7 and three days from April 7-9).
-If you are interested in these events, please continue to check our website and arrange your travel accordingly.
-The details will be announced by mid-January.
+The LOC is planning to organize a welcoming party (April 3), a gala dinner (April 5), and a post-conference field trip (three days from April 7-9).
+If you are interested in these events, please visit our “Events” site.
 Please note that due to the uncertainties related to COVID-19, some of these events may be canceled.

 We will have six keynote lectures.
 For details, please visit here